Before I dive into how to handle customer inquiries, I want to tell you about an expression I used often when I was in the telecom business:

 - Your auto-attendant (should you choose to answer by auto-attendant) should state, right at the beginning of the message, “Thank you for calling Company ABC.
 For sales press 1 and for service press 2.
 If you know the extension of the person … The auto-attendant should be short and sweet, and the sales and service options should be right at the beginning.

 - Always answer the phone.
 Quickly.
 No matter what.
 Whether the call is sales or service-related, you should never send a caller to voicemail.
+Your staff need to handle customer inquiries directly, and quickly.

 - Never blind transfer a caller to an individual’s extension or voicemail box.
 Whoever is answering the phones should always make sure that the recipient is going to answer the phone before the call is transferred.
 If there’s no one there, politely tell the caller, “I’m sorry.
 Bob is away from his desk.
 Would you like me to take a message, would you like voicemail, or is there something I can help you with?”